anderssonlab/PRIME/README.md

 # PRIME
-PRIME - an R package for regulatory element analysis using transcription initiation data
+PRIME - regulatory element analysis using transcription initiation data

+Using CAGEfightR as a base, PRIME gathers a suite of functions for

+* calling enhancers from CAGE data
+* analyzing divergent transcription
+* subsampling of CAGE data, e.g. for saturation analyses
+* decomposition of CAGE tag clusters for core promoter analysis
+* calculation of genomic background (noise) expression
+* normalization across libraries versus GC content
+* calculation of bias in expression coverage and expression support versus batch

 ### Installation:
 ```